godotengine/godot-docs/getting_started/workflow/assets/escn_exporter/animation.rst

 Multiple Actions For Single Object
 ----------------------------------
-In most games, one objects would have serveral animations to switch between.
+In most games, one objects would have several animations to switch between.
 This addon have a support for exporting multiple actions all at once into a single AnimationPlayer and makes it easy to switch actions.

-This worksflow makes use of blender nla_tracks.
+This workflow makes use of blender nla_tracks.
 Here is a brief guide of how to use this feature:

 **1. Switch workspace to 'Dope Sheet'**